 - Literature Review: review literature relevant to your individual program

-- Theory of Methods: master the theory and methods appropriate for your individual program
+- Methods of Inquiry: master the theory and methods appropriate for your individual program

 Take six electives that reflect and reinforce the focus of your degree.

 Your final project can be a thesis, practicum, creative project or series of papers.
-You work with your faculty mentor to produce a project that integrates your course work and reflects your individual focus.
+You work with your academic advisor to produce a project that integrates your course work and reflects your individual focus.

 Program Chair: Mark Soderstrom, Ph.D., firstname.lastname@example.org